bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter3-3-1.md

 # 3.3.1 Yocto build Linux system

-This section suite for developer on customize file system.If you just want to use it, please use the prebuilt file system.
+This section suit for developer on customization file system.If you just want to use it, please use the prebuilt file system.

-The Yocto needs download all third software packages from internet.In order to build more speedly, MYD-Y6ULX also support a full package, you could not download again.
+The Yocto needs download all third-party software packages from internet.In order to build more speedly, MYD-Y6ULX also support a full package, you desn't need download again.

-Attention: building Yocto does not use previous toolchain, please open new tab for shell or new terminal window.
+Attention: Building Yocto does not use previous toolchain, please open new tab for shell or new terminal window.

 ## MYD-Y6ULX support full Yocto package

 Extract Yocto source package, and extract the Yocto-downloads.tar.xz into Yocto source direcotry.The Yocto-downloads.tar.xz includes all packages when building MYD-Y6ULX from Yocto.

-Attention: The Yocto-downloads.tar.xz file is more large, it does not include in MYD-Y6ULX iso file.Please visit and download it from http://d.myirtech.com/MYD-Y6ULX.
+Attention: The Yocto-downloads.tar.xz file is more large, it is not include in MYD-Y6ULX iso file.Please visit and download it from http://d.myirtech.com/MYD-Y6ULX.

 ```
 cd $DEV_ROOT